-K. Summary of Other Energy Provisions Eligible Activity Description Credit Amount Expiration Energy research credit (sec.
-41) Credit for payments made to energy research consortia for qualified energy research Includes research related to fossil fuels as well as to renewable energy technologies 20 percent of qualified expenses December 31, 2011 Advanced nuclear power production credit (sec.
-45J) Credit for production of nuclear power from new facilities that use modern designs and have received an allocation from the Secretary Secretary may allocate up 6,000 megawatts of credit-eligible capacity.
-1.8 cents per kilowatt- hour for the eight-year period starting when the facility was placed in service Qualified facilities must have been placed in service by December 31, 2020 Carbon dioxide sequestration credit (sec.
-45Q) Credit for the sequestration of industrial source carbon dioxide produced at qualified U.S. facilities Qualified facilities must capture at least 500,000 metric tons of CO2 per year. \$10 for CO2 used as a tertiary injectant and then permanently sequestered (adjusted for inflation: \$10.19 for 2011; 2012 adjustment expected in April) \$20 for CO2 permanently sequestered without being first used as a tertiary injectant (adjusted for inflation: \$20.37 for 2011; 2012 adjustment expected in April) End of the year in which the Secretary determines that 75 million tons of CO 2 have been captured and sequestered
+K. Summary of Other Energy Provisions Eligible Activity Description Expiration Energy research credit (sec.
+41) Flat-rate (i.e. non-incremental) credit for payments made to energy research consortia for qualified energy research Includes research related to fossil fuels as well as to renewable energy technologies 20 percent of qualified expenses None Advanced nuclear power production credit (sec.
+45J) Credit for production of nuclear power from new facilities that use modern designs and have received an allocation from the Secretary Secretary may allocate up 6,000 megawatts of credit- eligible capacity 1.8 cents per kilowatt-hour for the eight-year period starting when the facility was placed in service Qualified facilities must have been placed in service by December 31, 2020 Carbon dioxide sequestration credit (sec.
+45Q) Credit for the sequestration of industrial source carbon dioxide produced at qualified U.S. facilities Qualified facilities must capture at least 500,000 metric tons of CO2 per year \$10 per metric ton for CO2 used as a tertiary injectant and then permanently sequestered (adjusted for inflation: \$10.92 for 2015) \$20 per metric ton for CO2 permanently sequestered without being first used as a tertiary injectant (adjusted for inflation: \$21.85 for 2015) End of the year in which the Secretary determines that 75 million metric tons of CO_2 have been captured and sequestered (as of June 9, 2015, approximately 35 million tons of credit- eligible CO_2 had been sequestered)